 In the year to December 2017, net financial debt (44,230 million euros) was reduced by 4,365 million euros, driven by strong free cash flow generation (4,947 million euros), the closing of the sale of 40% of Telxius (1,275 million euros) and the lower value in euros of net debt in foreign currencies (639 million euros).
-These factors were partially offset by shareholder remuneration (1,264 million euros, including the issuance an coupon payments of equity instruments and the dividend), the payment of labour-related commitments (696 million euros) and other factors (536 million euros, mainlu suppliers or the factoring company).
+These factors were partially offset by shareholder remuneration (1,264 million euros, including the issuance an coupon payments of equity instruments and the dividend), the payment of labour-related commitments (696 million euros) and from the extension of payment terms with covered debt maturities for the next two years.
+Average debt life stood at 8.1 years

-0 10,000 20,000 30,000 40,000 (Millions of euros) Investment
+0 10,000 20,000 30,000 40,000 (Millions of euros) other factors (536 million euros, mainly Total investment in 2017 suppliers or the factoring company).